 Jabra went an extra step in making them great for runners by putting a heart rate monitor in the right earpiece.
 When paired with Jabra’s Sport Life app, the headphones provide heart-rate readings during workouts — you can even add and track specific workouts for more in-depth statistics.

 We’re hoping Jabra releases an update to these buds soon — we love everything about them except their 4.5-hour battery life.
 These days (as you can see from this list) it no longer ranks among the best.
 That said, if you’re laser-focused on running, it should still be plenty to get you through your workouts.
 Their charging case has enough juice to recharge them fully twice.
-To top it off, these buds are IP67 waterproof, so rainy runs, or even short swims, are a go.
+To top it off, the IP67 waterproof, so rainy runs, or even short swims, are a go.are

 Research and buying tips